Articles

 In such situations, it's crucial to understand the reasons behind the high capital expenditures.
 In Amazon's case, a significant portion of the CapEx was its investments in property plant and equipment.
 This suggests that Amazon was reinvesting heavily into its own business, which could be a positive indicator for future growth.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 23
+A Practical Guide to Analyze Any Stock (With Examples) Image 23

 Understanding Outstanding Shares and Float Shares